Models

 - Parameters

-) – Ornstein-Uhlenbeck noise sigma valuenoise_theta (
+noise_sigma (float) – Ornstein-Uhlenbeck noise sigma value

-) – Ornstein-Uhlenbeck noise theta valuenoise_type (
+noise_theta (float) – Ornstein-Uhlenbeck noise theta value

-) – type of action noise, one of [“ou”, “gauss”]seed (
+noise_type (str) – type of action noise, one of [“ou”, “gauss”]

-) – dir to save models
+exact_embeddings_sizelog_dir (str) – dir to save models

 - Exact_embeddings_size